Folk legend Steve Tilston returns to Kings Place to celebrate (belatedly) his half-century career milestone…

 Accolades include, BBC Radio 2 Folk Award Best Original Song for The Reckoning; the subject of which is still sadly relevant today.
 Fatea Male Singer of the Year 2015.
 Numerous radio and TV appearances, notably Later with Jools Holland, BBC Four’s Songwriters’ Circle.
 He also gained further notoriety when the story of a long-lost letter from John Lennon hit the headlines internationally; inspiring the Hollywood movie Danny Collins starring Al Pacino.

-Come and celebrate the milestone birthday and landmark anniversary of this iconic and greatly-admired artist.
+Come and celebrate the landmark anniversary of this iconic and greatly-admired artist.

-‘Please join me as I celebrate my 70th birthday with an evening of music at the beautiful Kings Place.
+‘Please join me as I celebrate my semicentennial with an evening of music at the beautiful Kings Place.
 I’ll be covering songs from the last five-decades plus some brand-new ones too!
 I’m looking forward to celebrating with you all, rather belatedly.
 There will be some special guests too!’